 MTHFR is a gene and like all genes, it acts as a light switch – turning on or turning off various body processes.
-In this matter MTHFR takes folate (vitamin B9) and methylates (converts) it into methylfolate (5-methylTHF).
-This is a huge barrier for healing for many people including autistic children, sufferers of Lymes disease, and Chronic Fatigue.
+In this matter, MTHFR takes folate (vitamin B9) and methylates (converts) it into methylfolate (5-methylTHF).
+This is a huge barrier for healing for many people including autistic children, as well as those who suffer from Lyme Disease and Chronic Fatigue.
 If you belong to an Autism, Lyme, Pandas, or Chronic Fatigue support group, Methylation (MTHFR) is the buzz word.

 MTHFR literature also discusses the role of MTHFR mutations and increased miscarriages.
 Insufficient levels of methylfolate are linked to neural tube defects, which is why pregnant women are told to take supplements of folic acid.
-But if your body has a faulty MTHFR gene and can’t properly convert folate into methyl folate.
+But if your body has a faulty MTHFR gene, it cannot properly convert folate into methyl folate.

 Looking again at the diagram above, notice the “BH4 cycle”.
 MTHFR plays a direct role in how well the BH4 cycle works – and the BH4 cycle controls those two neurotransmitters that are so essential to people with behavioral and emotional imbalances – serotonin and dopamine.
 One mutation on C677T means you’re probably methylating (converting) folate into methylfolate at 40-60% efficiency.
 If you have two mutations, that number drops to only about 10% efficiency.
 By following the arrow you can see the impact on the production/conversion of serotonin and dopamine and why knowing about this gene can be important to those who struggle with mood and behavioral disorders.

 In our office we also run neurotransmitter testing to detect low serotonin and dopamine.
 Finding and correcting the low level has a huge potential impact for how some kids and even long term suffering adults might be helped.